 There’s a tremendous amount of disinfo in play regarding the Biblical story of the three Magi and how it relates to Horus, the Egyptian sky god, who incorporated the sun, moon and stars into one supreme supernatural entity long before the arrival of the Christian mythology.

-The Jesus story was built on top of a much earlier Horus myth, and both have their origins in Sumeria and primitive astrology.
-I say primitive because when these myths were forged, everyone believed the earth was flat and at the center of the universe.
+The Jesus story was built on top of an earlier Mithras myth, and both have their origins in Persian astrology, which is why three Zoroastrian priests attend the birth of Jesus.
+When this myth was forged, everyone believed the earth was flat and at the center of the universe.
 Now we know better.
 But our mythologies remain clouded by past beliefs.

-On the winter solstice, the sun reaches its most southern point in the sky and strangely hovers for three three days in the exact same location before making the annual trek north, a voyage that will end on the summer solstice (which is also the day Sirius, the brightest star in the sky, becomes visible above the horizon).
+On the winter solstice, the sun reaches its most southern point in the sky and strangely hovers for three three days in the exact same trajectory before veering back to the north, a voyage that will end on the summer solstice (which is also the day Sirius, the brightest star in the sky, becomes visible above the horizon).

 The story of the Magi as handed down in the Bible has been tinkered with, but I can interpret the real story using common sense as my guide.
-According to the Bible, the Magi brought gold, frankincense and myrrh to celebrate the birth of the Son.
-This seems unlikely, and I’d suggest the Three Kings from the East brought the three greatest medicines of their time, which may have been cannabis, frankincense and myrrh, the most fragrant terpene-rich plant oils, although opium seems like a possible replacement for myrrh.
+According to the Bible, the Magi brought gold, frankincense and myrrh to celebrate the birth of the son.
+This seems unlikely, and I’d suggest the Three Kings from the East brought the three greatest medicines of their time, cannabis, frankincense and myrrh, the most fragrant terpene-rich plant oils, although opium seems like a possible replacement for myrrh.
 Someday the real medicinal value of these plants will re-emerge.

-According to Plutarch, the Temple of Isis burned three different incense, one at dawn, one at noon, and one at sunset.
+According to Plutarch, the Temple of Isis burned three different incenses, one at dawn, one at noon, and one at sunset.
 He identified these as: frankincense, myrrh and kyphi.
-Doesn’t it seem reasonable to assume these are the gifts brought by the Three Kings to celebrate the Birth of the Son?
+Doesn’t it seem reasonable to assume these are the gifts brought by the Three Kings to celebrate the birth of the son?
 So not only do they switch kyphi with gold, but then they bury the identity of kyphi.
 I say kyphi is cannabis, and maybe even an early version of wax and/or shatter.